RUKAYAT-CODER/bunnychess/README.md

 #### Add a new database collection
 - Add a new entry to one of the migration files (e.g. [the Matchmaking one](https://github.com/pietrobassi/bunnychess/blob/main/backend/apps/matchmaking/src/database/migrations.ts)), defining migration name and up/down commands
 - Restart the service to apply the migration (PostgreSQL must be running)
-- Add new table name to _--include-pattern_ option of `matchmaking:db:generate-schema` _package.json_ script and run command `yarn matchmaking:db:generate-schema` to generate [Kysley schema](https://github.com/pietrobassi/bunnychess/blob/main/backend/apps/matchmaking/src/database/schema.ts)
+- Add new table name to _--include-pattern_ option of `matchmaking:db:generate-schema` _package.json_ script and run command `yarn matchmaking:db:generate-schema` to generate [Kysely schema](https://github.com/pietrobassi/bunnychess/blob/main/backend/apps/matchmaking/src/database/schema.ts)
 - Start using the new table inside repositories, supported by type-safe queries

 ## Contributing